Retirement Retired Life

 Pondering the death of a spouse is not something anyone wants to do, but acknowledging the financial implications of this possibility can put you in a better position to handle them should this situation come up.

-If you and your spouse were doing well financially compared with others, you may find that finances can be a struggle when you’re suddenly single.
+If where you and your spouse stood financially was good compared to others, you may find that finances can be a struggle when you’re suddenly single.

 Preparation during a time when this isn’t a difficult reality is key to making sound financial decisions in the event of your spouse’s death.